spacetelescope/stpipe/docs/source/model_library.rst

    ...     # do some read-only stuff with the model ...     library.shelve(model, modify=False)  # No temporary file will be written

-This can dramatically reduce the number of times a file is written saving on both disk space and the time required to write.
+This tells the library not to overwrite the model's temporary file while shelving, saving on both disk space and the time required to write.